 Law enforcement is focused on reaching out to people experiencing domestic abuse.

-“We encourage people to call if they are in a domestic abuse situation.
-We don’t want people to hesitate to call 911," said Dane County Sheriff’s Office Public Information Office Elise Schaffer.
+“We encourage people to call if they are in a domestic abuse situation, we don’t want people to hesitate call 911,” said Dane County Sheriff’s Office Public Information Office Elise Schaffer.

 Barry said funding and the cooperation of all agencies to help people facing domestic abuse is important during the COVID-19 pandemic.

 “We are really at the front lines because safety is a basic right and a basic human need, just as important as food and shelter,” Barry said.
-“Now we have people who were vulnerable, who are even more vulnerable now.”
+“Now we have people who were vulnerable, who are even more vulnerable.”

 Where to get help